mentainha/m3o/cmd/api-ingress/README.md

 ## Overview

-The M3O API Ingress is a single entrypoint for apps, functions and more.
-It manages the usage of custom domains.
+The M3O API Ingress is a single entrypoint for apps, functions and more

 - [api](#api)
 - [apps](#apps)